 DANC 2257.
 Repertory Rehearsal and performance of dance works choreographed by faculty, students, or choreographers from the Helen McGehee Visiting Artist Program.
-Credit hours: 1.
+Credit hours: 1 or 2, to be determined in consultation with the instructor.
 Repeatable for credit.
-Students are encouraged to enroll concurrently in a dance technique course.
+Corequisite: a dance technique course.
 (AE, PE)